premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 ---

-22. What is the index requirement in Sql Azure?
+22. What is the index requirement in SQL Azure?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)